SgCALE/SgCALE.github.io/README.md

 ## About Us

-SgCALE is a non-profit project that uses data and science for climate action.
-We aim to improve the scientific understanding of climate changes in Southeast Asia with open data.
+SgCALE is a non-profit organization that uses data and science for climate action.
+We aim to improve scientific understanding of climate change in Southeast Asia with open data.
 Find out more about us [here](https://sgcale.github.io/team/).

 ## Overview

 Welcome to SgCALE (**S**in**g**apore’s **C**limate **A**rtificia**L** intelligence **E**ngine) Repository.
 This repository discusses the current limitations of our Global Climate Models (GCMs) and our unique approach towards climate downscaling.

-Our objectives is to:
+Our objectives are to:

 - Refine GCMs to a regional scale, enhancing their accuracy and applicability.
-- Provide resources, methodologies, and scripts to advance our understanding of climate changes.
+- Provide resources, methodologies, and scripts to advance our understanding of climate change.

-Whether you're a researcher, enthusiast, or just curious about climate science, this repository offers valuable insights and tools.
+Whether you are a researcher, enthusiast, or just curious about climate science, this repository offers valuable insights and tools.

 ## Global Climate Models (GCMs)